OPC Compliance Requirements

 OPC PAN Application

-The first step after incorporation of any corporate legal entity is obtaining OPC PAN card.
+The first step after incorporating any corporate legal entity is obtaining an OPC PAN card.
 PAN can be applied online after incorporation to receive the PAN allotment letter.
-The letter must then be signed by the OPC Director, sealed with company rubber stamp and couriered to the NSDL office.
+The OPC Director must then sign the letter, sealed with a company rubber stamp, and the courier to the NSDL office.
 PAN Card will be issued in about 15 days after receipt of the hard copy PAN application from the applicant.
-The procedure for signing of PAN application is provided in the following video:

 Opening OPC Bank Account

-The process for opening bank account for a One Person Company is relatively simple when compared to proprietorship bank account opening.
-As a OPC is a corporate entity, no other additional tax registrations or documents are required to open a bank account for a OPC.
-As per Reserve Bank of India’s KYC norms, the following are the documents required to open a current account in the name of a OPC:
+Opening a Person Company bank account is more straightforward than opening a proprietorship bank account.
+As an OPC is a corporate entity, no other additional tax registrations or documents are required to open a bank account for an OPC.
+As per the Reserve Bank of India’s KYC norms, the following are the documents needed to open a current account in the name of an OPC:

-- Self-attested copies of OPC Certificate of incorporation
+- Self-attested copies of the OPC Certificate of Incorporation

 - Memorandum of Association of OPC